RockLib/RockLib.Messaging/docs/CloudEvents.md

 ## CloudEvent class

-The `CloudEvent` class is the base class for all cloud events.
-Two additional implementations, [SequentialEvent](#sequentialevent-class) and [CorrelatedEvent](#correlatedevent-class), are included in this package.
+The `CloudEvent` class is the base class for all CloudEvents.
+Three additional implementations, [SequentialEvent](#sequentialevent-class), [CorrelatedEvent](#correlatedevent-class), and []() are included in this package.

+#### CloudEvent Constructors

+The `CloudEvent` class defines four constructors:

+- `public CloudEvent()`
+  - The *default* constructor.
+  - This constructor does not set any properties.
+- `public CloudEvent(CloudEvent source)`
+  - The *copy* constructor.
+  -  Creates a new instance of `CloudEvent` based on an existing instance of `CloudEvent`.
+  - Copies all CloudEvent attributes except `Id` and `Time` from the `source` parameter to the new instance.
+  - Copies all non-CloudEvent headers to the new instance.
+  - Does not copy the event data (`StringData` or `BinaryData` properties).
+  - Alternative: Instead of invoking this constructor directly, call the `.Copy()` extension method on an instance of `CloudEvent`.
+For example, `cloudEvent.Copy()`.
+- `public CloudEvent(IReceiverMessage receiverMessage, IProtocolBinding protocolBinding = null)`
+  - The *message* constructor.
+  - Creates an instance of `CloudEvent` that is equivalent to the specified `IReceiverMessage`.
+  - Uses the specified `IProtocolBinding` (or `DefaultProtocolBinding` if null) to map message headers to event attributes.
+  - Alternative: Instead of invoking this constructor directly, call the `.To<CloudEvent>()` extension method on an instance of `IReceiverMessage`.
+For example, `receiverMessage.To<CloudEvent>()`.
+- `public CloudEvent(string jsonFormattedCloudEvent)`
+  - The *json* constructor.
+  - Creates a `CloudEvent` by parsing the [JSON-formatted CloudEvent](https://github.com/cloudevents/spec/blob/v1.0/json-format.md) string.
+  - Sets CloudEvent attributes and data.
+  - Does not set non-CloudEvent headers.

+*Inheritors of the `CloudEvent` class (and inheritors of those classes) are expected to have a default constructor, a copy constructor, a message constructor, and a json constructor that each call their base constructor.*

 #### CloudEvent Attributes

-The following cloud event attributes are defined by the `CloudEvent` class:
+The following CloudEvent attributes are defined by the `CloudEvent` class:

 | Property (`CloudEvent attribute`)   | Type       | Required? | Default Value               | Notes                                             |
 |:------------------------------------|:-----------|:----------|:----------------------------|:--------------------------------------------------|